 - Taps are used for collecting TCP session data between 2 network devices like for example routers, switches, load balancers and firewalls to prevent additional delays.

 - Port-spanning/port-mirroring is used for data collection about the hosts connected to a network device and hosts running on a hypervisor.

 A typical use case for taps is the need for a detailed performance breakdown of an application chain; including analyzing the performance impact of network devices like load balancers, firewalls and IDS/IPS systems.

 Typical use cases for port mirroring are monitoring the user experience in offices as well as monitoring the performance between to or more virtual machines.

-Once this stage is completed, the monitoring solution is connected and the data collection starts; moving forward to modelling the incoming Wire Data.
+Once this stage is completed, the monitoring solution is connected and the data collection starts; moving forward to modelling the incoming TCP session data.

-Modelling Wire Data is all about translating the raw data into easy-to-understand dashboards and reports.
+Modelling this session data is all about translating the raw data into easy-to-understand dashboards and reports.
 Assigning data to groups representing applications, locations and hosts already covers 80% of the configuration work for improving problem resolution times.
 This is because:

 - Each location group represents a certain group of end-user devices.